HeritageNetwork/Regional_SDM/README.md

 # Regional_SDM

-This repository is for collaboration among the FL, VA, PA, and NY Heritage programs for two on-going Distribution Modeling projects.
+This repository is for collaboration among Heritage programs and NatureServe for the development of distribution models in a consistent way.

 You are currently reading the Readme file.
 Scripts (and other files as needed) are also part of this repository.

-Use the wiki as a place to put together descriptions and steps for using the scripts and data developed and posted here.